-Many businesses and software providers are still struggling to release quality code from software delivery cycles.
-Testing is very often still seen as an afterthought, or at best, an additional task that needs to be done – which is quite often seen as a frustration or an overhead, which can cause delays.
+For many businesses and software providers, testing is very often seen as an afterthought, or at best, an additional task that needs to be done.
+When this is the case it is often seen simply as an overhead or frustration.

 So how can software delivery cycles release quality code on time and cost every time?
 Continuous testing!